US STOCKS-Nasdaq rebounds as tech stocks stabilize after rout

 By Medha Singh and Devik Jain

-Apple Inc, Salesforce.com Inc and Microsoft Corp, which have borne the brunt of the tech rout, were among the top boosts to the blue-chip Dow.
+The top three U.S. public companies by market capitalization - Apple Inc, Microsoft Corp and Amazon.com Inc - rose between 3.5% and 4.5% after bearing the brunt of the pullback.

-Other "stay-at-home" winners such as Amazon.com Inc and Facebook Inc also climbed, a day after their declines pushed the tech-heavy Nasdaq into correction territory as it ended 10% below its Sept.
+Other "stay-at-home" winners such as Facebook Inc and Google-parent Alphabet Inc also climbed, a day after their losses pushed the tech-heavy Nasdaq into correction territory, ending 10% below its Sept.
 2 closing high.

+"I don't think this is the onset of a major correction for the market because we still do have an economy that is recovering," said Max Gokhman, capital markets strategist at Pacific Life Fund Advisors.

+"But the real issue is that valuation and prices had really run up well past where the economy was, especially within the tech sector and other growth sectors."

-The correction has partly been driven by worries that sellers of call options would unwind massive amounts of stocks that they bought during the run up in U.S. stocks as hedges.
+The pullback has partly been driven by worries that sellers of call options would unwind massive amounts of stocks that they bought during the run up in U.S. stocks as hedges.

 Media reports said SoftBank Group Inc has made big bets on equity derivatives tied to tech firms, while retail investors paid $40 billion of premium on call options in the past month, data from derivatives clearing organization OCC showed.